 The story of technology displacing human itself is not new.
-Yet, in a climate of low business confidence and slow economic growth, the fear and anxiety among employees prone to displacement is reaching new heights.
-If technological displacement is inevitable, how should organisations learn to manage their human capital and redeploy employees affected by the technology?
+Yet, in a climate of low business confidence and slow economic growth, the fear and anxiety among employees prone for displacement are reaching new heights.
+If technological displacement is inevitable, how should organizations learn to manage their human capital and redeploy employees affected by the technology?

 The Potential in Bots

 To fully leverage emerging technologies such as software bots and artificial intelligence, companies need to understand what it is, recognize its benefits, and then decide how and when best to implement it.Automation programs like RPA work resembling a patch on existing IT tools, which means it works without having to modify the entire body of system.

 At its core, RPA and its robots (or bots) is a technology that can be configured to “observe” the way a trained user performs a particular task and the various decision points involved in accomplishing that task, and to replicate the process.
 RPA systems are generally based on artificial intelligence.
 An RPA system watches the user perform a task in the application’s graphical user interface (GUI), and then perform the automation by repeating those tasks directly.
 It is best deployed for tasks that are repeatable, rule-based and consist of structured data.

 The most tangible effect of RPA came in the form of cost reduction.
 According to Roland Berger, a German consultancy, up to 40% of tasks in administrative departments and operational business functions have a significant RPA potential.
 The savings generated by RPA-related measures often means and their simplicity resulted in adoption globally.
 Many companies reportedly see return on investment in just three to six months.

 Mobility Through Bots